Oscar Dorley

-Oscar Murphy Dorley (born 19 July 1998) is a Liberian professional footballer who plays as a left-back for Slavia Prague.
-He also plays for the Liberia national team.
+Oscar Murphy Dorley (born 19 July 1998) is a Liberian professional footballer who plays as a defensive midfielder for Slavia Prague and the Liberia national team.

+Life

+Dorley was born in Monrovia.
+He was born Murphy Dorley, but one of his coaches started calling him Oscar because his physique and playing style reminded him of Brazilian footballer Oscar.
+The name Oscar then became known throughout his native country and became part of his name.

 Club career

-Born in Monrovia, Dorley spent his early career with Monrovia Club Breweries and Trakai.
-In February 2018, he joined Czech team FC Slovan Liberec on loan for the remainder of the 2017–18 season.
+Dorley spent his early career with Monrovia Club Breweries and Trakai.
+In February 2018, he joined Czech team Slovan Liberec on loan for the remainder of the 2017–18 season.
 In January 2019, he made the deal permanent, signing a three-and-a-half-year contract.

 On 11 August 2019, Dorley signed for Slavia Prague on a four-year contract from Slovan Liberec, with the midfielder staying on loan at Slovan Liberec until the end of 2019.

 International career

-He made his international debut for Liberia on 5 July 2015 in a 1–1 Africa Cup of Nations qualifying draw against Guinea.
+Dorley made his international debut for Liberia on 5 July 2015 in a 1–1 Africa Cup of Nations qualifying draw against Guinea.